Writing a Better World, Call to Activism

 I am a new writer.
 Alternate history mixed with how I think history should have been, created with rich and ribald characters, invidious monsters, and even villains who could have used a second chance.
 Fantasy in which everyone can be an important character.
 Heck, even monsters need a voice.
 Maybe even sentient inanimate objects or politicians.

-I hope to see my first novel published in 18 months or so.
-I’ll write and share some short stories along the way.
+I hope to see my first novel published in the next year or so.
+It’s a long process.
+I’ll start looking for an agent and/or publisher in August 2024.
 My novel is called Bards in the Shadow.
 That could change during the publishing process.

 Please join my blog!
 Find me on Facebook or Twitter.
 Let’s have brilliant conversations about what you read, like, dislike, and want in our real and fantasy worlds.
 If you are a writer who wants to make the world better for everyone, come and talk on the blog.
-Penzey’s Spices says, “Heal the world.
-Make dinner tonight.”
-I say, let us write a better world.
+I say, let us write a better world, together.

 .